Fullers Publishing aims to bring quality Tasmanian writing to the world.

 David Owen is a Hobart-based writer of fiction and non-fiction for all mediums.
 His 15 published books include literary novels, and the acclaimed Pufferfish detective fiction series set in Tasmania.
 In 1998, his love story novel Bitters End was adapted as a feature film.
 David was the story and script consultant for the project.

 David edited Island magazine for five years and was the director of publishing for Quintus Publishing at the University of Tasmania.
-He is now secretary of Government House.
+He has recently retired from his role as secretary of Government House, Tasmania.

 Rees Campbell